kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 If you <em>really</em> need a job and want to use every resource available, you can use Dice.
 But using it brings on too much aggravation, at least, it did for me.

 <h2>Conclusion</h2>
 There’s a saying that “You need to treat finding a job as a job” and I did just that.
-I went on a job applying spree where at one point, I went on eight interviews in one week: with four on the same day.
+I went on a job applying spree where at one point, I went on eight interviews in one week: with <strong>four on the same day</strong>.

 I learned a lot about in-demand skillsets, interviewing techniques, job sites and recruiters along the way.
 It was an informative journey...one that ended in my getting a new front end web developer job.